quaidsage/quaidsage/README.md

 #### ⌨ What I am working on:
  * Continuing to work on my portfolio website <a href="https://quaidsage.com" targert="_blank">quaidsage.com</a>.
- * Creating a fullstack web application and furthering my understanding of the technologies used.
+ * Developing a grid-based physics sandbox in Javascript.
  * Furthering my understanding of C++ and the OpenGL API.